Nova Scotia Highway 103

 Highway 103 is an east-west highway in Nova Scotia that runs from Halifax to Yarmouth.

 The highway follows a route of 291 km along the province's South Shore region fronting the Atlantic coast.
 The route parallels its predecessor, local Trunk 3.
 The highway varies from 2-lane controlled access to 2-lane local secondary roads on the section between Yarmouth and Hebbville.
-East of Hebbville to Ingramport, the highway is 2-lane controlled access, with the exception of a 3 km 4-lane divided freeway near Chester.
-From just west of Ingramport (exit 5A), to the interchange with Highway 102 (near Bayers Lake) in Halifax, the highway is 4-lane divided freeway.
+East of Hebbville to Hubbards, the highway is 2-lane controlled access, with the exception of a 3 km 4-lane divided freeway near Chester.
+From just west of Hubbards (exit 6), to the interchange with Highway 102 (near Bayers Lake) in Halifax, the highway is 4-lane divided freeway.
 Same as Highway 101, kilometre markers increase running west-to-east, increasing from Yarmouth to Halifax; with exit numbers running east-to-west, increasing from Halifax to Yarmouth.

 In 2013, Highway 103 was redesignated as the Fishermen's Memorial Highway.

 History

 The highway has developed sporadically since the 1970s, with the 2-lane controlled access portion to Bridgewater being largely responsible for the abandonment of CN Rail's South Shore line, the former Halifax and Southwestern Railway.

 In November 1998, construction was completed that twinned a five kilometer section of highway between exit 2 and exit 3.
 In November 2006, construction was completed that twinned 15 kilometres of highway between exit 3 and exit 5.
 In December 2006, an 8.3 kilometre bypass around Barrington was completed.

 In late September 2015 a new section of highway was opened to bypass the Port Joli area.
 In November 2016, a new section was completed which bypassed Port Mouton.
 Residents complained that the single exit east of the community had lengthened the trip for people heading west from Port Mouton.

 The new interchange in Ingramport (exit 5A) opened in January 2017.

 Work on twinning Highway 103 from exit 5 (Tantallon) to exit 5A (Ingramport) began in February, 2018 and was completed in December, 2020.
-Twinning from exit 5A (Ingramport) to exit 6 (Hubbards) started in 2020 with an expected completion date of late 2022-early 2023.
+Twinning from exit 5A (Ingramport) to exit 6 (Hubbards) started in 2020 and was completed in July of 2024.
+Construction on the twinning from exit 6 (Hubbards) to exit 9 (Chester) is underway.